wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 Open Issues
 -----------

-Invalid build due to missing main or GradleRIO
+Invalid build due to missing GradleRIO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Issue:** Rarely, a users gradle cache will get broken and they will get shown errors similar to the following: